goshiphq/goship-cms/content/blog/dealing-with-damaged-freight.md

 ---
-keywords: freight damage
+keywords: freight damage, damaged freight, how to deal with damaged freight
 author: GoShip Admin
-title: "Dealing with Damaged Freight: Types of Freight Damage"
+title: "How to Deal with Damaged Freight: Freight Damage Types"
 intro: >-
   What is freight damage?